maab-osman/information-security-course/h1-should-tero-wear-a-helmet.md

          - Tendency to overfocus: Always remember the big picture.

 - ### Thoughts and questions:
-  - The manifesto emphasizes “values” like collaboration and continuous refinement.
-How do we ensure these are actually practiced in large teams?
-  - Fundamental principles stress alignment with development practices.
-Could misalignment create a false sense of security even if a threat model exists?
   - Creativity and systemic approaches must coexist, as too much focus on one may compromise the other.
   -  Communicating threat model outcomes in a way that stakeholders find meaningful is as important as identifying threats themselves.
   - Informed creativity is recommended as a pattern.
 How do we measure or evaluate creativity in threat modeling without compromising rigor?